Community Scholars Program

 Land Back/Climate

-Students work in small groups (4-6) on a sustained community project or effort.
-In Fall 2023/Spring 2024, students are involved with the potential rematriation of Lampson Brook Farm in Belchertown to the Nipmuc Tribe.
-They are also beginning work on a multi-year initiative to create a database of land back and land decommodification efforts across the U.S.
+Students have been involved with the potential rematriation of Lampson Brook Farm in Belchertown to the Hassanamisco Nipmuc Tribe.
+They are also working on a long-term database and mapping project about land back efforts across the state and beyond.

 Mutual Aid